 Fit a steamer basket into a medium-sized saucepan with a tight-fitting lid.
 Add 2 to 3 inches of cold water to the pot and then add the butternut squash (see note).
 Cover and bring to a boil.
 Steam the butternut squash until very tender, about 20 minutes.
 Let the butternut squash cool for about 20 minutes (see note).

 Meanwhile, put the cashews and 1⁄2 cup water in a small bowl.
 Let soak for 30 to 40 minutes.
 Drain the soaking water from the cashews and thoroughly rinse the cashews under clean, cold running water.

-Preheat the oven to 375 degrees F. Put the cooled butternut squash, miso, cashews,1 1⁄2 tablespoons of cold water, mustard powder, smoked paprika, 1⁄2 teaspoon salt, cayenne pepper and turmeric into blender and process until the consistency of a thick, smooth sauce.
+Preheat the oven to 375 degrees F. Put the cooled butternut squash, miso, cashews, 1 1⁄2 tablespoons of cold water, mustard powder, smoked paprika, 1⁄2 teaspoon salt, cayenne pepper and turmeric into a blender and process until the consistency of a thick, smooth sauce.
 Add more water 1 tablespoon at a time, as needed, to achieve the desired consistency.

-Put the sauce, pasta and peas in a medium sized casserole with tight fitting lid, that has been liberally coated with vegan margarine.
+Put the sauce, pasta and peas in a medium-sized casserole with tight fitting lid, that has been liberally coated with vegan buttery spread or olive oil.
 Season with salt and pepper, to taste.
 Cover and bake 20 to 25 minutes.

-Meanwhile, put the bread into blender and process into crumbs.
-Add olive oil and stir to coat.
+Meanwhile, put the bread into a blender and process into crumbs.
+Add olive oil and ¼ teaspoon salt (optional), then stir to coat.
 Remove casserole from oven and uncover.
-Top with crumbs and bake, uncovered, an additional 10 to 15 minutes or until bubbling and heated through.
+Top with crumbs and bake (uncovered) for an additional 10 to 15 minutes, or until bubbling and heated through.

 Chef’s note: If you are fan of garlic, add 2 small cloves minced garlic to the butternut squash when steaming.
 Proceed as directed.